Splice Cream aims to "splice", or blend good causes with humor, entertainment, and storytelling — for the benefit of all parties.

 Hi, I’m Nilima Abrams.
-I created Splice Cream, LLC as the metaphorical cone that supports a variety of creative and good cause endeavors.
-These "scoops" come in different flavors, including documentary filmmaking, social entrepreneurship/cause-marketing, and various forms of writing.
-Splice Cream is currently churning up both in-house projects, such as the recently completely Tent Village film, as well as project-based consulting for companies and NGOs, both in Vermont and elsewhere.
-See Services for more on this.
+I created Splice Cream, LLC as the metaphorical cone that supports a variety of creative endeavors.
+These "scoops" come in assorted flavors, including documentary filmmaking, social entrepreneurship, cause-marketing, and writing.
+Splice Cream is currently churning up in-house projects, and collaborating and consulting with companies and NGOs.
+See Services for more info.

-As kids, my brother and I devised ice cream flavors to help endangered species.
-We understood intuitively that many people do care, but need guilt-free, and ideally tasty ways to get involved (especially if they are going to go back for seconds).
-Years later, while researching for the Chalo, Inc. business plan, I found research to back up our early hunches:
+As teenagers, my brother and I devised ice cream flavors to support endangered species.
+We understood intuitively that many people do care, but need enticing (or “tasty”) ways to get involved (especially if they are going to return for seconds — or keep donating/buying/volunteering).
+Research supports our early hunches:

 Altruism feels good, releasing the same brain chemicals as eating or sex.

 People donate more if they are inspired through success stories rather than guilt tripped.

 Shoppers prefer to buy from ethical brands, even if the prices are higher.

 For more on this philosophy, which is integrated in most Splice Cream projects, see this blog post.